JuliaCollections/DataStructures.jl/README.rst

 while the past-end token can be regressed.
 A dereferencing operation on either leads to an error.

-A token has two parts: the first part refers to the container as a whole, and the second part refers to the particular item.
-The second part is called a *semitoken*.
-In some applications, one might need an auxiliary data structure that contains thousands of tokens addressing the same container.
-In this case, it may be more efficient to store semitokens rather than tokens and reconstruct the full tokens as needed.
 In the current implementation, semitokens are internally stored as integers.
 However, for the purpose of future compatibility, the user should  not extract this internal representation;
-these integers do not have any direct interpretation in terms of the container.
+these integers do not have a documented interpretation in terms of the container.

 ----------------------------------